FaradayRF/Faraday-Software/CONTRIBUTING.md

  2. Build New Infrastructure
  3. Expand Spectrum Use

-This points to why we may argue that Faraday software or hardware isn't designed to be the competitive with high bandwidth WiFi or why we are not currently developing a Mesh network.
+This points to why we may argue that Faraday software or hardware isn't designed to be competitive with high bandwidth WiFi or why we are not currently developing a mesh network.
 These items add complexity that do not help us accomplish these three goals.

 ## Before Getting Started